Court Services

 Defendants who meet the following criteria may be eligible for mental health diversion:

-• Exhibit symptoms of a serious mental illness, based on an evaluation by Johnson County Mental Health specialists.
+• Show signs of a serious mental illness and meet criteria for functional level of care, based on an evaluation by the Johnson County Mental Health Center

 Applications